chrultrabook/docs/docs/contributing.md

 ## Supporting the Docs

-Want to help support the guide?
+Want to help support the docs?
 Well there's some ways you can help!

 ## Contributing via Issues